zettastor/zettastor.github.io/src/pages/en/install.md

 ## Configuration and Deployment

 ### I. Preparing for Installation
-Distributed Block Storage packages are usually named in the following format:
+The installation package of DBS usually consists of the following two files:
 `Installation-3.0.0.tar.gz`
 `pengyun-deploy-1.0.0-SNAPSHOT-OS-[2022-08-26_15-35-34].tar.gz`